Greh/Bachelor-Chow/ginger-tofu.md

 ------
  * Do not use salt.
 Soy sauce is already salty.
  * Powdered ginger will stick to the tofu in clumps.
 Do not use it.
- * Green onions burn easily, Do not let them cook for long.
+ * Green onions burn easily, do not let them cook for long.
  * You can remove the white or green onions, but do not remove both.
  * Use a lot of ginger and garlic.